-Cochlear Implant Benefit Clarification: The external components (i.e., speech processor, microphone, and transmitter coil) are considered under the DME benefit, and the implantable components are considered under the medical-surgical benefit.
-Reference the federal, state, or contractual requirements to determine if there are DME benefits for repair or replacement of external components.
+Cochlear implant benefit clarification: The external components (i.e., speech processor, microphone, and transmitter coil) are considered under the DME benefit, and the implantable components are considered under the medical-surgical benefit.
+Refer to the federal, state, or contractual requirements to determine if there are DME benefits for repair or replacement of external components.